A residually finite analogue of Kegel's theorem on splitting automorphisms: Introduction

 \begin{theorem} Let \(G\) be a \(p'\)-group admitting a splitting automorphism \(\varphi\) of order \(p\).
 Assume that

 is nilpotent for every \(g\in G\).
-Then \(G\) is not isomorphic to a Tarski monster. \end{theorem} One of the most important results in the theory of locally finite groups is the following: \begin{theorem}[Hall--Kulatilaka] Every infinite locally finite group contains an infinite abelian subgroup. \end{theorem} However, existence of a periodic residually finite analogue of Hall-Kulatilaka theorem is still unknown.
+Then \(G\) is not isomorphic to a Tarski monster. \end{theorem} One of the most important results in the theory of locally finite groups is the following: \begin{theorem}[Hall--Kulatilaka] Every infinite locally finite group contains an infinite abelian subgroup. \end{theorem} However, existence of a periodic residually finite analogue of Theorem \ref{Hall-Kulatilaka} is still unknown.
 In particular, A. Mann asked the following: \begin{problem}\cite[A. Mann, Problem 11.56]{kourovka21} Does every infinite residually finite group contain an infinite abelian subgroup?
 Does every infinite residually finite $p$-group contain an infinite abelian subgroup?
 The same questions are valid for infinite centralizers. \end{problem} If there is an infinite residually finite group whose all centralizers are finite, it must contain no involutions by \cite{Shunkov}.
 Hence, every finite subgroup is solvable.
-However, since periodic solvable groups are locally finite and locally finite groups have infinite abelian subgroups, such in such a counterexample every solvable subgroup is finite.
+However, since periodic solvable groups are locally finite and locally finite groups have infinite abelian subgroups, in such a counterexample every solvable subgroup is finite.
 That means if there is a periodic residually finite group with finite centralizers, there is also a non-solvable finitely generated example.
-Since the possible counterexamples of both of the problems lead us to this direction, we may formulate an intermediate problem weaker than problems by Sozutov and Mann. \begin{problem} Let $G$ be an infinite periodic residually finite group whose all centralizers are finite.
-Does $G$ admit a splitting automorphism? \end{problem}
+Since the possible counterexamples of both of the problems lead us to this direction, we may formulate an intermediate problem weaker than problems by Sozutov and Mann. \begin{problem} Can a hypothetical counterexample to Problem \ref{mannquestion} admit a splitting automorphism? \end{problem}